TaitoUnited/wordpress-template/README.md

 * staging: Merge changes from dev to stag branch using fast-forward.
 * production: Merge changes from stag branch to master branch using fast-forward.
 Version number and release notes are generated automatically by the CI/CD tool.

-TIPS: Run `taito open builds` to see the build logs.
+Run `taito open builds` to see the build logs.
 Use `taito vc` commands to manage branches.
-CI will update wp plugins automatically if wordpress_persistence_enabled is true and the latest commit message contains string `[ci update plugins]`.
+CI will update wp plugins installed on permanent volume automatically if `wordpress_persistence_enabled` is `true`.
+Otherwise wordpress will use plugins directly from the container image built based on the `wordpress/data` directory.

 > TODO: cloudbuild.yaml should take db export and volume snapshot automatically for prod.